daniel-beet/acme.sh.wiki-clone/notify.md

 acme.sh can send notifications in its cronjob.
 Every night when the renew cronjob runs, you may receive notifications based on `notify-level` and `notify-mode`.

+The settings on this page are used for testing and configuration of notifications.
+They should not be included in your cron job.
 To configure notifications, use the `--set-notify` argument.
 This will send test notifications and update account.conf with the new settings.
-Do not include `--set-notify` in your cron job.

 ```